Southern California Regional Meeting

 Start/End Time: 10 AM – 12 PM

-Description: Participate in a tour of the Taylor Guitars Factory tour led by founder Bob Taylor.
-The tour will focus on the process to build Taylor Guitars and Taylor’s Urban Wood Initiative.
+Destination: A unique opportunity to go behind the scenes and see an example of the partnership between CAL FIRE and private industry.
+Participate in a tour of the Taylor Guitars Factory led by founder Bob Taylor.
+The tour will focus on the process of building Taylor Guitars and Taylor’s Urban Wood Initiative.
 Tour will end with a Q & A session, an opportunity to play a selection of guitars, and a visit to the gift shop.

 Location: VIEW